Contract Signed: Everything You Need to Know

 Essentials of Business Contracts: Competence

 All parties have to be of sound mind so that everyone understands that this is a serious transaction.
 No one can be:

 - under the influence of drugs or alcohol when the deal occurs

 If one of the parties is not competent to sign off on a contract, it will not be considered valid and it can then be thrown away.
 It will be considered null and void and no one will be held to the contract.

 A contract can only be made for legal transactions.
 It cannot involve anything illegal such as selling drugs or money laundering.
 It is not illegal to enter a contract that does not yet have all the components included.
 This just means that the contract will not be enforced in court.

 If you need help with understanding the importance of contracts and why they are signed, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.